danielholgate/TDE_Template_Generator/README.md

 * Generate the final template and validate

 # Installation
-Save template_generator.xqy to a path accessivle by MarkLogic and load the module from the filesystem with:
+Save template_generator.xqy to a path accessible by MarkLogic and load the module from the filesystem with:
 ```
 (xdmp:document-load("/path/to/template_generator.xqy",
     <options xmlns="xdmp:document-load">